Tools

 The Material Editor’s graphical user interface.

 I wrote a tool that allowed artists to add a new material in a list, and then they could browse and pick which images they wanted for the material.
-The name of the texture file was used to guess what type of texture it was.
-There was also a preview of all the maps in the selected material, making it easy to troubleshoot materials.
+Several images could be chosen at once, and the end of the file names were used to know which slot to use it for.